About

 The Canadian Political Science Review

-The 26th Annual General Meeting of the British Columbia Political Studies Association and BC CAT Political Science Articulation Committe will be held at SFU Burnaby Campus, May 4-5, 2023.
+The 27th Annual General Meeting of the British Columbia Political Studies Association and BC CAT Political Science Articulation Committe will be held at VIU’s Nanaimo Campus, May 2-3, 2024.

 Brief History